 A: You can purchase tickets online at https://concertonthelawntickets.eventbrite.com.
 All tickets are General Admission.

 Q: Are there ticket refunds?

 A: There are no refunds, and the concert is rain or shine.

 Q: Can I purchase tickets on the night of the concert?

-A: Any remaining tickets will be available the day of the concert at the event Box Office onsite.
+A: Any remaining tickets will be available the day to purchase online through Eventbrite.

 Q: Can I use my mobile device to scan my concert ticket at the door?

 A: There are 2 methods to obtain your tickets which you can choose a delivery method at the checkout of the purchase process.
 1) Print at Home 2) Send to mobile device.